-Women: white blouse (sleeves must be elbow lengh or longer), black slacks or black skirt (below the knee), black closed-toe shoes with black socks/stockings.
-Additionally, for the concert on June 28th, we request purple and/or spring green accents (scarves, stockings, accessories).
+- Women: black blouse (sleeves must be elbow length or longer), black slacks or black skirt (below the knee), closed-toe shoes with socks/stockings.
+Colorful accents should be hair pieces, scarves, or shoes.
+Accents should be appropriate performance attire.

-All: You may wish to bring some additional dressy outfits for chamber music concerts, such as black or other colored dress tops/shirts, khakis, etc.
+You may wish to bring some additional dressy outfits for chamber music concerts, such as black jackets and other colorful dress tops/shirts, khakis, etc.

 Can I receive mail or check my email during NOI?

 Yes.
 Please email email@example.com if you are sending anything in advance or any large packages.

 3800 Clarice Smith Performing Arts Center

 College Park, MD 20742-1625

 Computers are available for use in the Michelle Smith Performing Arts Library, located near the main entrance to The Clarice Smith Performing Arts Center.
 You will need a web-based email account to check email.
 Summer hours for the library will vary and can be found at the UMD libraries website.
 Many areas of the campus, including the residences and the performing arts center, have wireless internet.
 You will receive complimentary access to the campus Wi-Fi network when you arrive.

 How do I get help at the festival?